ACE-Z666/Every-Answers-For-Your-Questions/README.md

 Now we get a output as a Error Type of message, Dont fear, that the Authentic "Feature of the App" :)

 ![Screenshot3](ss1.png)
-i had also added Some mystery Gifts for the user, So that they also might feell good while using it.
+i had also added Some mystery Gifts for the user, So that they also might feel good while using it.

 ## Team Contributions
 - Abhijith J Nair : Done the entire Project, except Sleeping!!